Updated on

 These can be signs of a detached retina or retinal tear.

 Most eye doctors recommend not treating floaters unless they significantly interfere with your vision.
-If your floaters are very bothersome, there are treatment options available to get rid of your floaters.
+If your floaters are very bothersome, treatment options are available to get rid of your floaters.
+Here are some of them:

 During the procedure, the eye surgeon: